LastWeekNextDay/DemoReviews/README.md

 Going forward, RESPONSE will show the expected response in the message portion of the returned JSON.

+Registration related files will be located in the /reg directory of the project.

+Logs will be located in the /logs directory of the project.

 > <b>GET</b> /ping - Check if server is running<br>
 >
 > <b>RESPONSE</b><br>